jsubiabreIBM/Elefante/README.md

 ## 🏗️ Architecture

-Elefante uses a **dual-database architecture** for comprehensive memory:
+Elefante uses a **triple-layer architecture** for comprehensive memory:

 ```
 ┌─────────────────────────────────────────────────┐